spinnaker/spinnaker.github.io/setup/ci/gcb.md

 appropriate values).
 You can then [use the produced image](/reference/artifacts/in-pipelines/) in downstream stages.

-## Configure a Google Cloud Build Stage
+## Configure a Google Cloud Build stage

-To run a Google Cloud Build as part of a Spinnaker pipeline, create a stage of type *Google Cloud Build*.
+To run a GCB build as part of a Spinnaker pipeline, create a stage of type *Google Cloud Build*.
 Configure the stage by selecting the GCB account to use to run the build, and entering the [build configuration YAML](https://cloud.google.com/cloud-build/docs/build-config) in the provided text box:
 ![](/setup/ci/gcb_config.png)